neo3587/discord_cryptobot/README.md

 *4. 24h change not supported*
 *5. Requires the bitshares package (*`npm install bitsharesjs-ws`*)*
 *NOTE: The non-supported or not 100% accurate features are due to the exchange API.*
-*NOTE 2: Feel free to ask for adding support to a concrete exchange.*
+*NOTE 2: Feel free to ask for adding support to a specific exchange.*

 # <a name = "image-examples"></a> Image examples